alfianriv/monorepo-nestjs-multi-tenancy-mikroorm/README.md

 2. **Initialize the Schema**

-    Hit api to resync schema in all users
+    Hit api to resync schema to db in all users

     ```
     [GET] curl http://localhost:3000/users/migrate